Indian Pacific: Rolling stock

 For the commencement of operations, 59 stainless steel carriages, power vans and luggage vans were built by Commonwealth Engineering, Granville to the same design as already in use on the Trans-Australian.
 These operated in consists of 12 carriages.
 A further 16 were ordered in 1971.

 As of 2020, the weekly service consists of up to 25 carriages and two motorail wagons.
 Because of its length, the train is split in two when stabled at Sydney Central station.

 Originally, each of the operators hauled the train over their network with locomotives changed at Broken Hill, Port Pirie and Kalgoorlie.
 A further change occurred at Lithgow from electric to diesel power.
 Due to Westrail suffering a motive power shortage, Australian National locomotives hauled the service in Western Australia from October 1973 until March 1977.

-From January 1994, the service was operated throughout by Australian National CL class locomotives.
+From January 1994, the service was operated by Australian National CL class locomotives.
 Since November 1997, it has been hauled by Pacific National NR class locomotives.
 Seven NR class, (NR18, NR25-NR29, NR86) have been repainted in differing Indian Pacific liveries.

 The lead locomotive is assisted by an 81, G or second NR class between Sydney and Adelaide.
 In 2014, NR25-NR28 were repainted in a new livery that is much closer to that of Pacific National.
 In 2018, NR29 and NR86 had Indian Pacific signwriting applied their existing liveries.